BRCA stands for Breast Cancer susceptibility gene. There are two BRCA genes, BRCA1 and BRCA2,…

 What Should I do if I Received a Delayed Diagnosis or Misdiagnosis?

 Contact a qualified medical malpractice attorney right away.
 Failure to accurately diagnose cancer can delay potentially life-saving treatments and lead to premature, avoidable death.
 When cancer receives a later-stage diagnosis, treatment may involve medication with painful and debilitating side effects.
-A knowledgeable medical malpractice attorney can help you recover monetary damages you deserve.
+A knowledgeable medical malpractice attorney can help you recover the monetary damages you deserve.

 The Carlson Law Firm Can Help

 Breast cancer doesn’t have to be a deadly disease.
-If a doctor diagnosis cancer during the early stages, the prognosis for breast cancer patients is extremely favorable.
+If a doctor diagnoses cancer during the early stages, the prognosis for breast cancer patients is extremely favorable.
 Breast cancer misdiagnosis and delayed diagnosis can lead to severe physical and financial consequences.
 A qualified medical malpractice attorney from The Carlson Law Firm can help you determine if filing a breast cancer misdiagnosis or delayed diagnosis is the right step for you.

 We are prepared to assist you with every aspect of your breast cancer misdiagnosis or delayed diagnosis case.
 A team of dedicated support staff backs our medical malpractice attorneys.
 We have in-house registered nurses who will assist in preparing your case.